keyboard_arrow_up

 Embossing Machine

-Works with ductile materials, such as leather and plastic.
-By applying heat and pressure, they create permanent deformations that manifest as 3D images.
-Embossing machines are popular for use in credit card production, where they mark the cards with upraised letters and numbers.
+Designed to work with ductile materials such as leather and plastic, embossing machines apply heat and pressure to create permanent deformations that form raised 3D images.
+These machines are commonly used in credit card production, where they imprint numbers and letters onto the card surface for long-lasting identification.

 Engraving Machine